-Wisdom teeth are a third set of molars that erupt in the very back of the mouth.
+Wisdom teeth are the third set of molars that erupt in the very back of the mouth.
 Not everyone gets wisdom teeth, and for some who do, they don’t present a problem.
 But if your mouth is not large enough to accommodate your wisdom teeth, or if your wisdom teeth don’t fully erupt, issues can result.
 That’s why so many young people – approximately 50 million by some estimates – have their wisdom teeth removed.
 The vast majority of those people are under 25, which makes sense because wisdom teeth normally start to erupt in the late teens or early twenties, and if there are problems with the wisdom teeth those problems usually occur at that age.
 But just because the majority of people have their wisdom teeth removed at a young age doesn’t mean that older people should not have theirs removed.
 The truth is that you’re never too old to have your wisdom teeth removed – you just need to decide whether or not it’s worth it to have the procedure performed.

 WHEN IS WISDOM TEETH REMOVAL THE BEST OPTION?